How Identity Resolution Drives

 This is especially important in the consumer world, because most of your marketing signals are now on mobile.
 Without that data being linked to activity on email or search ad clicks, you’re in the dark as a marketer.
 You need to understand how and where your buyers interact with your brand — no matter the channel or device.

 But with the right data, you can know your buyer no matter where they interact with your business.
-That’s the power of identity resolution.
+That’s the power of user resolution.

-Now that you understand why identity resolution is so key for marketers, here’s more information about how data can power your marketing campaigns.
+Now that you understand why user resolution is so key for marketers, here’s more information about how data can power your marketing campaigns.

 If you don’t have a handle on your own customer data, it’s impossible to use it effectively.
 Learn how data can empower you to be more creative and effective as a marketer.